-- When a PWG Candidate Standard has passed Last Call, demonstrated interoperability and acquired Formal - Approval, it is promoted to the final status of a PWG Standard.
-At this point, "STD" replaces the prefix "CS" in the - 409 IEEE-ISTO standard number and "PWG" is replaced by "IEEE-ISTO", resulting in a number such as "IEEE-ISTO - 410 STD 5105.2".
+When a PWG Candidate Standard has passed Last Call, demonstrated interoperability and acquired Formal Approval, it is promoted to the final status of a PWG Standard.
+At this point, "STD" replaces the prefix "CS" in the IEEE-ISTO standard number and "PWG" is replaced by "IEEE-ISTO", resulting in a number such as "IEEE-ISTO STD 5105.2".

-411 4.8 Extensions to standards
+4.8 Maintenance of standards

-- When a document has reached the PWG Candidate Standard or PWG Standard status, documents can be written - 413 that are extensions to that standard.
-Such extension documents start immediately at Working Draft status and then - 414 follow all rules above for progression to Candidate Standard and Standard.
-Note that the extension to a Candidate - Standard cannot progress to Standard before the Candidate Standard it is extending has progressed to Standard.
+When a document has reached the PWG Candidate Standard or PWG Standard status, maintenance activity may occur on that standard.
+Such revision or extension documents start immediately at Working Draft status and then follow all rules above for progression to Candidate Standard and Standard.
+Note that the extension to a Candidate Standard cannot progress to Standard before the Candidate Standard it is revising or extending has progressed to Standard.

-- 417 It is also possible that the PWG will decide to formalize PWG extensions for any (IETF, IEEE, or other printing - 418 industry) external standard (e.g. RFC2911).
-As above, such extension documents start immediately at Working Draft - 419 status and then follow all rules in earlier sections above for progression to Candidate Standard and Standard.
+It is also possible that the PWG will decide to formalize PWG extensions for any (IETF, IEEE, or other printing industry) external standard (e.g. RFC2911).
+As above, such extension documents start immediately at Working Draft status and then follow all rules in earlier sections above for progression to Candidate Standard and Standard.

-420 4.9 Best Practices
+4.9 Best Practices

-- 421 Best Practice documents reflect policy and advice from the PWG.
-Such documents, while not normative, are often - 422 referenced for clarification of PWG and related standards.
-Because we want Best Practice to be reliable and - 423 accurate, we treat these as formal Working Group documents that undergo naming, Last Call and Formal Approval - 424 just like a Working Draft.
+Best Practice documents reflect policy and advice from the PWG.
+Such documents, while not normative, are often referenced for clarification of PWG and related standards.
+Because we want Best Practice to be reliable and accurate, we treat these as formal Working Group documents that undergo naming, Last Call and Formal Approval just like a Working Draft.